 Previously Craig worked at Social Enterprise UK (SEUK) where he was Head of Operations.
 At SEUK he managed all operational elements of their portfolio, undertaking consultancy contracts focusing on business planning and the training of entrepreneurs in India and China.
 He also developed a national leadership programme for a range of social enterprise CEOs (Emerging, Senior and Public Sector spin out leaders) and designed a replication programme to help scale up enterprises.

 Prior to SEUK Craig worked at Pilotlight where he developed over 30 strategic plans for charities and social enterprises by matching directors of those organisations with teams of senior business people from the corporate world.
 Craig also has experience of setting up SMEs in the Education sector and overseas in Malawi.

 Craig has an MBA and degree in Economics and is an accredited practitioner for Strategy on a Page, Harrison Assessments, Talent Dynamics, with a certificate in coaching and MSP qualification in programme management.

 Ben has combined a career in the cinema industry with extensive experience of the Third Sector.

-In 1982 he helped found Aspire, the UK’s leading Spinal Injuries Charity and in the mid 90s was also part of the team that created Breakthrough Breast Cancer, now the UK’s largest Breast Cancer Charity.
+In 1982 he helped found Aspire, the UK’s leading Spinal Injuries Charity and in the mid 90s was also part of the team that created Breakthrough Breast Cancer (now Breast Cancer Now), which has become the UK’s largest Breast Cancer Charity.